johnhoysa/boxcar/README.md

 # Project Starter Kit

 A build package to use as a project starting base.
-This is a work in progress so items may not work as advertized.
+This was orginally setup by a friend and I have taken his code base and adjusted as needed for myself.

 ---